A reader asked:

 Increases in your pay will result in your future IVA monthly contributions being increased, unless your expenses have also increased, see below.

-If overall your expenses have gone down, this increases the amount of “surplus income” you have in the same way that a pay increase does. this can happen if you were single but now someone else is living with you and sharing the household bills.
+If your expenses have gone down, this increases the amount of “surplus income” you have.
+This can happen if you were single but now someone else is living with you and sharing the household bills.

 Think about recent changes in particular.
 For example if your council tax or water rates have only just gone up, the annual total for last year may not be very different to the budget, but you now know that next year’s expenditure will be higher so this needs to be pointed out to your IVA firm.

-They have the discretion to reduce your payments by 15% from those originally set in your IVA.
+They have always had the discretion to reduce your payments by 15% from those originally set in your IVA.
 In the summer of 2022 extra flexibility was added so they can reduce it by up to 50% if your problems result from cost of living increases.

 Larger reductions may be possible if your creditors agree.
-These reductions are more likely to be possible if you are paying £200 a month than if you are only paying £110, where there is little wiggle room to reduce the payments.
+These reductions are more likely to be possible if you are paying £200 a month than if you are only paying £110, where there is little room to reduce the payments.
 But it may be possible to get your IVA firm to agree that your IVA should be completed early “on the basis of the funds you have already paid.”

 Dealing with the B team for Customer Service?